Kimwangqing/Kimwangqing.github.io/_posts/2020-09-10-SQL-study-notes.md

 ### Ascending Order
 * Query results in a normal order by using `ORDER BY ...
 ASC`, which is same with `ORDER BY ...`.

 * If there are same data occourred, to order them by adding the column name.
   For example, `SELECT id, name, gender,score FROM students ORDER BY score DESC;`
   ![](https://github.com/Kimwangqing/pictures/blob/master/score%20order%20without%20gender.jpg?raw=true)
   (Male is prior to Female by default.)
   ![](https://github.com/Kimwangqing/pictures/blob/master/score%20order%20with%20gender.jpg?raw=true)
   (Female is prior to Male by adding the  gender in ORDER BY.)

+* `SELECT class_id, gender, score FROM test.students GROUP BY class_id, gender ORDER BY score DESC; `

+  Put `ORDER BY` behind of `GROUP BY`.

 ### ORDER BY with WHERE
 * Put `ORDER BY` behind of `WHERE`.
 For example, `SELECT * FROM students WHERE class_id = 1 ORDER BY score DESC;`

+### ORDER BY with GROUP BY
+For example, `SELECT class_id, gender, name, max(score) from test.students group by class_id, gender order by class_id;`

 ## Select Data and Split on Pages
 * Use `LIMIT <M> OFFSET <N>` to perform.
-  For example, `SELECT * FROM students LIMIT 3 OFFSET 0;`, that means the max of selection is 3 records on each page and index from 0 (SQL index from 0 but counts from 0 + 1).
+  For example, `SELECT * FROM students LIMIT 3 OFFSET 0;`, that means the max of selection is 3 records on each page and index from 0 (SQL index from 0 but counts from 0 + 1), and show the first page only.

+  If wants to show the second page, use LIMIT 3  OFFSET 3.

 * OFFSET = pageSize * (pageIndex - 1)
 	* pageSize = LIMIT
 	* pageIndex is the current page number and is different with OFFSET. pageIndex counts from 1.

 * `LIMIT <M> OFFSET <N>` can be simplified as `LIMIT <N>,<M>;`

 * Use `SELECT COUNT(*) FROM students;` to get the total number of records of the table.
   ![](https://github.com/Kimwangqing/pictures/blob/master/count(id).jpg?raw=true)